-UPS Service Guarantee: What to Know
+UPS Service Guarantee: What You Need to Know

-When you ship a package with them in any way, they offer a UPS service guarantee.
-Here's an example.
-Say I want to ship a package to New York and want to ship it either next day air, next day air saver, or ground.
+When you ship a package with UPS in any way, they offer a UPS service guarantee.
+Here's an example: say I want to ship a package to New York and want to ship it either next day air, next day air saver, or ground.
 It comes with a delivery guarantee.
 This means that they're going to guarantee that the package will be there by a certain day at a certain time.
 And if the package does not arrive by that day and that time, they will give you your money back.
 So they will say, "If we don't meet our guarantee, that shipment is eligible for a refund."

 If you open up a UPS service guide you're going to find the word guarantee in their service guide over 100 times.
-Right?
 They offer a UPS service guarantee on all their services.
 Now what happens is if you ship a package and that package is late.
 Well, guess what?
 UPS actually knows that they delivered a package late.
 They have sophisticated tracking systems that show they delivered a late package.
 Now here's where things get interesting.
-Even though UPS knows they delivered a package late, they won't approach you about it.
+Although UPS knows they delivered a package late, they won't approach you about it.

-Securing Late Package Refunds
+How to Secure Late Package Refunds

 The way you find out about a late package is by going to UPS's system and tracking the package.
 So once again you're using their system to tell you that a package was late.
 They already know that that package was late and they could refund you that money right away but they don't.
 UPS is counting on the fact that you're not going to submit a request for a credit and they're going to keep your money.
 You have 15 days from the scheduled delivery date to request a refund.
 If you don't do that within that time frame, they will keep your money.

 There are four different ways you can address this problem.
 The first is to accept that it is what it is and to do nothing.
 The second, what UPS often does is ask their customers to sign a UPS service guarantee waiver.
 This means you are signing a waiver instead of being able to file for late shipment.
 UPS's usual position is, "Hey.
 We ask you to sign a service guarantee waiver which means you can no longer get money back for late shipments.
 In exchange for that, we're gonna give you an extra point or two built into your contract."
-So that's option number two.

 Audit Shipments Yourself

-Option number three is to actually audit your shipments yourself through auditing technology.
+Option number three is to actually audit your UPS shipments yourself through auditing technology.
 Now keep in mind that the carrier invoice has thousands and thousands of line items.
 You may have thousands of shipments.
 Within each particular shipping charge there could be a range of charges.
-Also, these charges could be transportation charges to accessorials to fuel.
+Also, these charges could be transportation charges or accessorials or fuel.
 The list goes on and on.

 Delegate the Audit